1 - Cloud Services

 Works great if you have append only table in MySQL.

-In newer clickhouse versions you can query this was also sharded / replicated MySQL cluster - see ExternalDistributed
+In newer ClickHouse versions you can query this was also sharded / replicated MySQL cluster - see ExternalDistributed

 MySQL dictionaries